WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/05-speakers/index.md

 #### [dB technologies minibox L160](https://www.dbtechnologies.com/en/products/mini-box/minibox-l-160d/)
 The dB Technologies minibox L160 is a small, active (powered) loudspeaker that offers clear and reliable sound in an ultra-compact form factor.
-Its small size makes it perfect for practicals on stage, where discreet placement and minimal footprint are essential.
+Its small size makes it perfect for practicals on stage, where discrete placement and minimal footprint are essential.

 ---